nblock2/final_project/README.md

   3. run `git clone https://github.com/<username>/<forked_repo>` to copy the repo from Github to your local computer

 ### Make
+  3. Run `make install` in the terminal while in the project's root directory to install the packages from renv
-  4. Run `make final_report.html` in the terminal while in the project directory to generate the complete final report
+  4. Run `make final_report.html` in the terminal while in the project's root directory to generate the complete final report
   5. Run `make clean` to remove contents of the output folder and `final_report.html`